 Forget about it!
 Which herbs aren’t good for drying?
-Bay, dill, rosemary, sage, tarragon, thyme, oregano, marjoram, coriander, cumin, mustard seed — these are all ideal herbs for drying.
+Bay, dill, rosemary, sage, tarragon, thyme, oregano, marjoram, coriander, cumin, and mustard seed — are all ideal herbs for drying.
 Other herbs, such as basil, chives, cilantro, mint, and parsley, are all viable candidates for drying as well, but they will retain more flavor if frozen.
-However, it’s not a bad idea to dry some as a back-up plan should the freezer fodder not hold out.
+However, it’s not a bad idea to dry some as a backup plan should the freezer fodder not hold out.
 In short, just about any herb we use regularly — and many others like summer savory, lavender, and fennel seed that we don’t use regularly — are prime crops for drying.
 And, they are great for keeping us healthy year-round.

 The more pertinent question is: How do we do it?

-How to Dry Ya Herbs
+How to Dry Your Herbs

 There are so many ways to dry herbs that, undoubtedly, anyone so inclined should be able to find an agreeable methodology, and many people might opt to try several approaches.
 For the all-natural type folks, there is the wind and sun.
-For gadget-lovers, there are gadgets galore.
+For gadget lovers, there are gadgets galore.
 For I’m-just-looking-to-do-this-quick-and-painless types, there is the basic kitchen set-up to work with as well.
-In general, herbs have so little moisture to start with that the process is nothing taxing however it’s done.
+In general, herbs have so little moisture to start with that the process is nothing taxing, however it’s done.

-- Indoor Air-Drying: Lasso the stems of the herbs in bundles and hang them upside down.
+- Indoor air-drying: Lasso the stems of the herbs in bundles and hang them upside down.
 This is best done in a warm, dry spot, such as a sunny window.
 Some people prefer to use a drying screen to lay them out.

 - Sun-drying: Think of a hot spot.
 Think of one of the less humid days, something under 50 percent.
-Stick the herbs out on a cookie sheet, either on the porch, balcony or back window of the car.
+Stick the herbs out on a cookie sheet, either on the porch, balcony, or back window of the car.
 Avoid direct sunlight, but make sure the stuff dries out.
 That’s it.
 Or, build an awesome solar dehydrator.